Located on U.S. Highway 52 and Saskatchewan 39

 - FAST equipped

-- The U.S. port was upgraded in 2012 and now has three car and three commercial vehicle processing lanes, plus two additional car lanes that can be opened during heavy traffic periods.
+- The U.S. port has three car and three commercial vehicle processing lanes, plus two additional car lanes that can be opened during heavy traffic periods.
 This is also a U.S. Free and Secure Trade (FAST) enrollment center.

 Current Road Conditions in North Dakota and Saskatchewan